• TABLE OF CONTENT

 C.B.: What are the artistic influences recurring throughout your work?

 S.MD.: I have a many influences but it comes down to nature and freedom.
 It was Poussin who brought me to Italy but as time goes on I appreciate the plein air artists of 18th and 19th century more and more.
 Pierre-Henri de Valenciennes, and Corot made some beautiful oil sketches of the campagna romana (the Roman countryside).
-Both artists were influential in their own ways for the Impressionists and Post Impressionists, Corot’s painting of the Cascata delle Marmore is intriguing for me in this respect.
-Recently I have been working on some transcriptions of Cézanne, Monet and Pissarro which is an usual thing for me to do.
+Both artists were influential in their own ways for the Impressionists and Post Impressionists, Corot’s painting of the Cascata delle Marmore (Marmore waterfalls) is intriguing for me in this respect.
+Recently I have been working on some transcriptions of Cézanne, Monet and Pissarro which is an unusual thing for me to do.

 C.B.: What about British abstraction, and artists living and working outside England?